 Patient Care Experience

 The program provides extensive participation in patient care across two medical campuses.
 Fellows also participate in a weekly outpatient clinic experience.
 Fellows receive exposure to patients across the disease and age spectrums.

 The program is designed to provide educational and experiential input from a broad range of specialty providers at Largo Medical Center as well as affiliate institutions.
 The curriculum includes a core of didactics, which are modeled after the core competencies.

 Fellows complete a 2 year training program.
-Working hours are generally 7 am to 7 pm.
+Working hours are generally 7:00am – 7:00pm.
 Fellows receive a total of 20 days of paid time off which can be used for vacation, personal needs, and holidays.
-Fellows are also allowed a total of 5 days of paid time conference attendance and other educational needs.